josdejong/mathjs/README.md

 ## Test

-To execute tests for the library, run:
+To execute tests for the library, install the project dependencies once:

+    npm install

+Then, the tests can be executed:

     npm test